bbc/qtff-parameter-editor/README.md

 ### Prerequisites

-[ffprobe](https://ffmpeg.org/ffprobe.html) is required to find the extract the location of the frame headers from the ProRes bitstream.
+[ffprobe](https://ffmpeg.org/ffprobe.html) is required to find and extract the location of the frame headers from the ProRes bitstream.
 Downloads can be found [here](https://ffmpeg.org/download.html) for your OS.
 Static builds for [Linux](https://ffmpeg.org/download.html#build-linux) are available if building from source is not an option.
 Static builds for Windows and OSX are available via third party websites.
 Once obtained, ffprobe must be put into the `PATH`.

 [MediaInfo](https://mediaarea.net/en/MediaInfo) is a convenient unified display of the most relevant technical and tag data for video and audio files.
-The tool is useful checking the outputs to the tools within thsi repository are reporting accurate information.
+It is useful to check the accuracy of the tools provided within this repository.

 Standard developer tools (gcc/g++, make, bash) will be required to build and run the code.